arvidn/libtorrent/docs/index.rst

 The main goals of libtorrent are:

-* to be cpu efficient
+* to be CPU efficient
 * to be memory efficient
 * to be very easy to use